Getting Started with Ambient Mesh

 <title>Simple Bookstore App</title>

-Confirm that roughly 10% traffic from the 100 requests go to reviews-v2:
+2. Confirm that roughly 10% of the traffic from 100 requests goes to reviews-v2:

 Uninstall